 Strategic plan goal: To provide premier behavioral health care and family services to all ages using best practices, innovation and excellence in service delivery.

-Numbers served: In 2012, Family & Children’s Services helped change the lives of 103,382 clients and family members.
+Numbers served: Family & Children’s Services helps change the lives of over 100,00 clients and family members a year (1 in 6 Tulsans).
 95% of our clients live at or below federal poverty guidelines.

 Services: Family & Children’s Services offers a wide range of services for children and adults.
 Please visit http://www.fcsok.org/services/ for details on our various programs.
 For details on parenting, relationship and other classes, visit http://www.fcsok.org/classes/.